top of page

 P

 As the age-old alchemical saying goes, Solve et Coagula (dissolve and coagulate) - when we practice alchemy in the lab, we are attempting to separate, purify and reunite Body, Soul and Spirit - these three essentials.
 After the three essentials in our First Matter are separated, purified and recombined, we are left with a product that is elevated, reborn if you will, on a completely new octave of creation.
 Not only this, but the alchemist themselves, in making the preparation, will have undergone their own inner change.
 It is said in alchemy that we cannot transform anything unless we first transform ourselves.
-Thus, alchemical medicines exist as an initiatory preparation that transform and individual once consumed, but to produce them initiates a transformation in the operator too.
+Thus, alchemical medicines exist as an initiatory preparation that transform an individual once consumed, but to produce them initiates a transformation in the operator too.

 bottom of page